jasontbradshaw/gandi-dyndns/README.md

 #### API Key
 First, you must apply for an API key with Gandi.
 Visit https://www.gandi.net/admin/api_key and apply for (at least) the production API key by following their directions.
-Once your request has been approves, you can return to this page to retrieve the production API key, which will be used in the configuration step later.
+Once your request has been approved, you can return to this page to retrieve the production API key.

 #### A Record Setup
 Then, you'll need to create a [DNS A